ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Timeout issue due to platform specific login menu with ``network_cli`` connection type
 --------------------------------------------------------------------------------------

-In Ansible 2.9 and later,  the terminal plugin supports configuration options to handle the platform specific login menu.
-These options can be set as global, group/host or tasks variables.
+In Ansible 2.9 and later, the network_cli connection plugin configuration options are added to handle the platform specific login menu.
+These options can be set as group/host or tasks variables.

 Example: Handle single login menu prompts with host variables